 - To make our leather stacked heel

-There are many different types of this glue, what important is that it must be glue for leather only.
+There are many different types of this glue, what is important is that it must be the glue for leather only.
 For example Renia or Burge adhesive.

 7. Sewing machine

-There are many advanced and new machines there obviously, but as a beginner I will not suggest investing so much money in expensive sewing machine, Many of the Shoemaking Courses Online members purchased second hand machines on ebay.
+There are many advanced and new machines there obviously, but as a beginner, I will not suggest investing so much money in an expensive sewing machine, Many of the Shoemaking Courses Online members purchased second-hand machines on eBay.

 There are many hammers that you can use, but one is the one you need as a beginner.